General enquiry

 Why Are Scam E-Commerce Sites Increasing?

-Scammers are exploiting the convenience of online shopping and the difficulty of physically verifying a store’s authenticity.
-With easy access to cheap hosting, AI tools, and stolen design templates, cybercriminals can create convincing-looking websites within hours.
+Scammers are taking advantage of the convenience of online shopping and, for the most part, how a store’s authenticity cannot be physically verified.
+With the easy availability of low-cost hosting, AI tools, and design templates, cybercriminals can create convincingly appearing websites in hours.

-In today’s digital world, scammers are leveraging AI to generate fake product photos, auto-written descriptions, mocked-up reviews, and even AI chatbot-style customer service.
-As a result, spotting a fake site is no longer as easy as it used to be.
+Scammers use AI to create fake product photos, auto-written descriptions, mocked-up reviews, and even AI chatbot-style customer service in today’s digital space.
+Consequently, spotting a fake site is not as easy as it used to be.
 But there are still telltale signs that you can use to protect yourself.

-10 Ways to Spot a Scam E-Commerce Website
+10 Ways to Identify a Scam E-Commerce Website

 1. Check When the Website Was Created